calithameridi/corevus/docs/CvG-v0.4-beta/CvG-v0.4-config-setup.md

 ## Thermistors
 Corevus-G features 4 onboard thermistors soldered on to measure temperature in key locations.
 These temperature sensors not only present a useful diagnostic tool but also provide an extra layer of safety from serious errors such as motor driver misconfigurations.

 Add the following section to your config file.
 If the default `max_temp` of 85°C is too low, and providing more cooling / airflow to the board is not an option, you may have to increase the `max_temp`.
-Do not increase the value past 100°C.
+For safety it is not recommended to increase this value past 100°C.

 The expansion motor drivers also feature built-in thermistors, if you have drivers installed in ports M2 and/or M3 their temperatures can be read out by uncommenting the relevant sections.